CT13/convertHTML-AWRToExcel/README.md

 Step 6:
 ==
 A an excel file named "output.xlsx" will be generated when it completed.
-That contains all details and visauals of the sections we etacted an processed.
+That contains all details and visuals of the sections we enhanced an processed.

 Enjoy!!! and let me know your feedback to enhance this in a better way